 Spend Your Time Wisely

-Many people reach the end of their own life and wish that they could have spent their time differently on things that mattered most to them.
-However, at that stage it’s too late.
+Many people reach the end of their own lives and wish that they could have spent their time differently on things that mattered most to them.
+However, at that stage, it’s too late.
 They never got a chance to experience life as it should have been lived.
 Don’t let this be you.